-Cradle cap, a common condition in infants, often goes unnoticed as it can appear harmless.
-It’s essential to understand that while it’s usually not serious, it can be uncomfortable for your baby.
-Knowing how to care for it can make a significant difference.
-In the following sections, you’ll discover effective techniques and remedies to soothe your baby’s scalp and maintain overall scalp health.
+Cradle cap is a common condition in infants.
+It often goes unnoticed because it can look harmless.
+While it’s usually not serious, it can be uncomfortable for your baby.
+Knowing how to care for it can make a real difference.
+The sections below cover effective techniques and remedies to soothe your baby’s scalp and keep it healthy.

 Understanding Cradle Cap: What It Is and What Causes It